Yo yo yo ladies and gentlemen,

 - Wenn du schon zu spät kommst, dann ruf wenigstens an.

-- If you are late, the at the very least call me.
+- If you are going to be late, then at the very least call me.

 - Wenn ich schon eine Liebeskomödie sehen muss, dann bitte eine richtig schmalzige.